CODAIT/text-extensions-for-pandas/docs/README.md

 Text Extensions for Pandas lets you use Pandas DataFrames for representing and manipulating the complex data structures that flow through modern natural language processing (NLP) applications.

-We provide **Pandas extension types** to cover common data structures for representing natural language data, plus **library integrations** that turn the  coutputs of popular NLP libraries into easy-to-understand DataFrames.
+We provide **Pandas extension types** to cover common data structures for representing natural language data, plus **library integrations** that turn the outputs of popular NLP libraries into easy-to-understand DataFrames.

 Want to try it out?
-Just type
+Use the following command to install:

 ```
 pip install text-extensions-for-pandas